learning-zone/angular-basics/README.md

   }
 }
 ```
-**2. Map Operator**: The map operator, basically, helps us to transform data using an observer.
+**2. Map Operator [`map()`]**: The map operator, basically, helps us to transform data using an observer.
 The map operator applies a given project function to each value emitted by the source Observable and emits the resulting values as an observable.
 ```typescript
 import {map} from 'rxjs/operators';